bayardw/IdentityServer4.Authorization.Code/README.md

 - IdentityServer4 Getting Started - https://www.scottbrady91.com/Identity-Server/Getting-Started-with-IdentityServer-4

 ##License
-This project is licensed under the MIT License - see the license.md file for details
+This project is licensed under the MIT License - see the license.md file for details.

 ## Acknowledgments
 This code was inspired by Scott Brady's blog postings on the Implcit Flow and IdentityServer 3:  https://www.scottbrady91.com/Identity-Server/Identity-Server-3-Standalone-Implementation-Part-1